 So, here we are.
 Today, we are going to discuss how to tie Palomar and improved clinch fishing knot.

-You Can See the Tutorial: About This Topic
+You Can See the Tutorial:

 Why Putting a Hook Properly is Important?

 You can fish properly while you have done the preliminary processes in proper ways.
-One of them is put a hook with the fishing line.
+One of them is to put a hook on the fishing line.
 Putting a hook on a fishing reel (actually fishing line) is important.
 You know why?
 Because, if you tie the knot successfully, it will give much of the strength of the fishing line when stressed.

 If you have done it wrong, the trout can easily fly away even with the hook.
 So, whatever the knot you used, it is important, especially for oversized fishes.